A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: A closer look at the homogenized operator

 \begin{enumerate} \item The function $K_\stin(\tau,z)$ consists of two terms, $K_{a,\text{stiff-int}}(\uptau, z)$ and $K_{b,\text{stiff-int}}(\uptau, z)$.

 The first term, $K_{a,\text{stiff-int}}(\uptau, z)$, is what we would have if there were only one stiff component (See \cite[Section 5.3]{eff_behavior}, for Model II).
-In our case with two stiff components, we have to compensate using the second ``correction" term $K_{b,\text{stiff-int}}(\uptau, z)$.
+In our case with two stiff components, we have compensated by adding the ``correction" term $K_{b,\text{stiff-int}}(\uptau, z)$.

 \item The dependence of $K_\stin(\tau,z)$ on $\varepsilon$ falls solely on the $T_{\text{stiff-ls}}$ terms with a non-zero third component.
 In particular, we observe that $\eps$ appears in the term `$A$' of (\ref{eqn:denominiator_im}), and nowhere else.
 So the correction term becomes small as $\eps \rightarrow 0$.
 To be precise, we have